What Does “뼈말라” Even Mean?

 That is why some foreign fans react with concern.
 They may enjoy K-style, but they do not want young fans to feel that looking stylish means becoming extremely thin.

-Why Foreign Fans Are Worried
+Why Foreign Fans Are Side-Eyeing This Trend

 Foreign fans are not usually shocked because Korea has beauty standards.
 Every country has beauty standards.